 - Korean Student Association: To give an opportunity to participate in Korean events. - LaCouture Fashion Club: To allow students to express confidence in personal appearance and creativity. - M.I.S.S.
-Elite Society: To empower Troy University campus and community through social, cultural, and civic platforms that engage, educate, and empower young people. - National Wild Turkey Federation: Provide opportunity for professional growth through volunteer service and to form a community of students that love the outdoors and have a passion for conservation and preservation. - Nepal Student Association: To welcome incoming Nepalese students, to promote Nepalese cultural activities on campus, and to encourage involvement of Nepalese students. - Oxfam Club: is an international relief and development organization that creates lasting solutions to poverty, hunger and injustice. - Peer Society: To provide information with students of troy about pressing concerns. - Residence Hall Association: Plan activities for students living in the residence halls. - Rotaract: To enhance the knowledge and skills that will assist in personal development through community service.
+Elite Society: To empower Troy University campus and community through social, cultural, and civic platforms that engage, educate, and empower young people. - National Wild Turkey Federation: Provide opportunity for professional growth through volunteer service and to form a community of students that love the outdoors and have a passion for conservation and preservation. - Nepal Student Association: To welcome incoming Nepalese students, to promote Nepalese cultural activities on campus, and to encourage involvement of Nepalese students. - Oxfam Club: is an international relief and development organization that creates lasting solutions to poverty, hunger and injustice. - Residence Hall Association: Plan activities for students living in the residence halls.

-- Rugby Football Club: A club team. - Saudi Student Association: To give Saudi students the opportunity to celebrate and participate in Saudi cultural, social and religious events. - Student Alumni Association: To provide service to the Troy University Alumni Association. - Student Veterans of America: To support and promote the Veterans of America. - Students for Life: Save lives threatened by induced abortion, euthanasia, and destruction. - Students for Social Justice: Provide secular service-learning support to students at Troy University. - Trojan Air Club: To recruit, fundraise, and promote teamwork and cohesiveness amongst cadets, students, and community members. - Trojan All-Star Football Hostesses: Assist in recruiting possible football prospects and to represent the Troy University football program. - Trojan Ambassadors: The Trojan Ambassadors, whose activates are coordinated by the Admissions office, are the official student hosts/hostesses for numerous campus activities, including Chancellor's receptions, athletic events, graduation exercises, Senior Preview Day, and alumni receptions. - Trojan Cricket Club: promotes the sport of cricket. - Trojan Swing Club: To provide an environment for students to learn how to swing dance, to build relationships among the student body, to encourage students to enjoy themselves and their college experience and to host a "Swing Dance Show Down" once a semester. - Troy African Student Association: To provide a forum for African students and their friends. - Troy Bass Fishing Association: To promote bass fishing. - Troy Dance Club: Provide non dance majors/minors with the means of positive organized dance. - Troy Club Soccer: To give students a chance to participate in club soccer. - Troy University Collegiate Exchange Club: Dedicated to serving the community through community service. - Troy University Debate Society: - Troy University Model United Nations: Educate students about the United Nations and other world organizations. - Troy University Secular Alliance: provide a cohesive environment for open-minded individuals. - Troy University International Soccer: To give students a chance to participate in soccer scrimmage session for recreational purposes. - Troy University Tennis Team: Fellowship, exercise, and cultivate the sport of tennis. - Troy University Women's Initiative: To promote awareness of women's issues. - Troy University Quidditch Club: Promote active imagination in playing the sport of quidditch. - Troy Voice of Justice: To promote awareness of human trafficking. - University Activities Council: To provide campus activities.
-Weekly movies, concerts, and other special events are planned by this board. - Vietnamese Student Association: To promote and preserve Vietnamese language, culture, and heritage.
+- Rotaract: To enhance the knowledge and skills that will assist in personal development through community service. - Rugby Football Club: A club team. - S.A.F.E.: The purpose is to advocate the use of free speech and expression for the sake of protecting the First Amendment. - Saudi Student Association: To give Saudi students the opportunity to celebrate and participate in Saudi cultural, social and religious events. - Student Alumni Association: To provide service to the Troy University Alumni Association. - Student Veterans of America: To support and promote the Veterans of America. - Students for Life: Save lives threatened by induced abortion, euthanasia, and destruction. - Students for Social Justice: Provide secular service-learning support to students at Troy University. - Trojan Air Club: To recruit, fundraise, and promote teamwork and cohesiveness amongst cadets, students, and community members. - Trojan All-Star Football Hostesses: Assist in recruiting possible football prospects and to represent the Troy University football program. - Trojan Ambassadors: The Trojan Ambassadors, whose activates are coordinated by the Admissions office, are the official student hosts/hostesses for numerous campus activities, including Chancellor's receptions, athletic events, graduation exercises, Senior Preview Day, and alumni receptions. - Trojan Cricket Club: promotes the sport of cricket. - Trojan Swing Club: To provide an environment for students to learn how to swing dance, to build relationships among the student body, to encourage students to enjoy themselves and their college experience and to host a "Swing Dance Show Down" once a semester. - Troy African Student Association: To provide a forum for African students and their friends. - Troy Bass Fishing Association: To promote bass fishing. - Troy Dance Club: Provide non dance majors/minors with the means of positive organized dance. - Troy Club Soccer: To give students a chance to participate in club soccer. - Troy University Collegiate Exchange Club: Dedicated to serving the community through community service. - Troy University Debate Society: To encourage dissent from commonly held beliefs and ideas.
+To engage in formal and competitive debate with other university debate teams. - Troy University Model United Nations: Educate students about the United Nations and other world organizations. - Troy University Secular Alliance: provide a cohesive environment for open-minded individuals. - Troy University International Soccer: To give students a chance to participate in soccer scrimmage session for recreational purposes. - Troy University Tennis Team: Fellowship, exercise, and cultivate the sport of tennis. - Troy University Women's Initiative: To promote awareness of women's issues. - Troy University Quidditch Club: Promote active imagination in playing the sport of quidditch. - Troy Voice of Justice: To promote awareness of human trafficking. - University Activities Council: To provide campus activities.
+Weekly movies, concerts, and other special events are planned by this board.

+• Vietnamese Student Association: To promote and preserve Vietnamese language, culture, and heritage.